-Pork tenderloin was one of those gateway meats that brought me back to the dark side –or rather, eased my transition from being a pseudo-vegetarian to a smoked-meat-loving carnivore.
-Once I got past the constant visions of Babe, the talking pig, I learned how delicious the protein could be, if cooked correctly.
+Pork tenderloin was one of those gateway meats that brought me back to the dark side — or rather, eased my transition from being a pseudo-vegetarian to a smoked-meat-loving carnivore.

-Shortly after we started getting serious about smoked foods, we won our first food competition because of this pork tenderloin recipe.
-So cool!
+Shortly after we started getting serious about smoked foods, we even won our first food competition because of this pork tenderloin recipe.

 What I’ve learned is simple: Smoked pork tenderloin, seasoned lightly and smoked slowly, is da bomb.

 Throw in some fresh seasonal blackberries and make an indulgent blackberry bourbon sauce out of it to drizzle over the tenderloin….
 Well, I’m just not really sure how to top that.